 5. Brush up on your Spanish

 In Mexico City, you will need to know basic Spanish at least.
 While it is feasible to get by without any Spanish, your trip will be easier and more fulfilling if you know some Spanish.
 How much Spanish do you need?
 Think about all the things you ask strangers on a daily basis.
 Be able to ask and answer for the time, help, directions, recommendations, and most importantly: ordering food.
 Make sure to practice pronunciation before embarking on a trip to Mexico City.
-If you only know little to no Spanish, the best option is to travel with an English speaking guide who can translate for you.
+If your Spanish is limited, the best option is to travel with a guide who can translate for you.

 6. Choose Attire Wisely